BlockScience’s namesake is the “Block Diagram,” used in systems and control engineering to describe the flow of information

 Model-Based Systems Engineering

-In order to expand the subset of stakeholders with the power to meaningfully engage with a given project, BlockScience prefers to practice a form of systems engineering known as Model-Based Systems Engineering (MBSE), which involves the development and deployment of mathematical and computational models to define, simulate, monitor and analyze a project — with a particular focus on forecasting the potential consequences of the critical decisions that must be made as a project is designed, implemented, maintained and governed.
+Model-based Systems Engineering involves the development and deployment of mathematical and computational models to define, simulate, monitor, and analyze a project — with a particular focus on forecasting the potential consequences of the critical decisions that must be made as a project is designed, implemented, maintained, and governed.

 Shevchenko offers a concise explanation of Models-Based Systems Engineering in a blog hosted by the Software Engineering Institute at Carnegie Mellon University: